 Save your money and keep pushing your cart a few yards further to the frozen section.
 The frozen halibut you find there will actually taste fresher than the stuff behind the counter because it hasn’t been exposed to air or started drying out yet.

 Tips on Cooking Halibut Recipes

-Defrost frozen Alaska halibut in the refrigerator overnight if possible.
+Defrost frozen halibut in the refrigerator overnight if possible.
 If you forget, don’t panic!
-The fillets come individually-wrapped, so place them in a bowl of water for 15-20 minutes.
-Weight them down if necessary, and change the water every 5 minutes.
+Put fillets into a resealable plastic bag and submerge them in a bowl of water for 15-20 minutes.
+Weight them down with a small plate if necessary, and change the water every 5 minutes.

-It’s okay if your Alaska halibut filets are still a bit frozen when you start this recipe.
+It’s okay if your halibut is still a tiny bit frozen when you start the recipe.
 Just add another minute or two to the cooking time.
 Test for doneness by seeing if the center flakes easily with a fork.

-- 4 Alaska halibut filets fresh or frozen (approx. 4 oz. each)
+- 4 halibut filets fresh or frozen (approx. 4 oz. each)

 - 4 oz shrimp cooked, deveined, peeled with tails off